-From a health point of view, 2017 has been our worst ever.
-What started off as feeling a little unwell, with the odd ache and pain, has turned into a diagnosis of Fibromyalgia, probably a Heart Attack and definitely Heart Failure.
+From a health point of view, 2017 was our worst year ever.
+What started off as feeling a little unwell, with the odd ache and pain, turned into a diagnosis of Fibromyalgia, probably a Heart Attack, definitely Heart Failure and Kidney Cancer.

-Then, when you throw in massive flare-ups for Bridget and a return of my kidney stones, is it any wonder we’re calling this year our worst ever?
+Then, when you throw in massive flare-ups for Bridget and a return of my kidney stones, is it any wonder we’re calling 2017 our worst ever?

 Needless to say, we’ve had to slow down and curb our travels.
 Spending so much time at home has got me thinking, it’s made me realise how much emphasis I put on accessibility when we travel but not when we’re at home.

 We marvel at how accessible the cottages are that we stay in, but we never talk about our home, about how accessible it is, or could be.
 Ironic when you consider how much time we spend at home.